bchew/dynamodump/README.md

 ```
 ## source_table identifies archive file in S3 bucket from which backup data is restored
-python2 dynamodump.py -a tar -b some_s3_bucket -m restore -r us-east-1 -p profile -d destination_table -s source_table
+python dynamodump.py -a tar -b some_s3_bucket -m restore -r us-east-1 -p profile -d destination_table -s source_table
 ```

 ## Local example

-The following assume your local DynamoDB is running on localhost:8000 and is accessible via 'a' as access/secret keys.
+The following assumes your local DynamoDB is running on localhost:8000 and is accessible via 'a' as access/secret keys.

 ```
 python dynamodump.py -m backup -r local -s testTable --host localhost --port 8000 --accessKey a --secretKey a